CUNY Academic ASAP Student Advisor (Multiple Positions) in Queens, New York

-Reporting to the ASAP Associate Director, the ASAP Academic Student Adviser will perform the duties listed in the CUNY Title Overview as well as the following:
+Reporting to the ASAP Director, the ASAP Academic Student Advisor will accomplish all the duties listed in the CUNY Title Overview, as well as the following responsibilities:

--Provide academic and personal support to guide students through the academic program and course selection process at QCC.
+Provide academic and personal support to guide students through the decision making and course selection process at LaGuardia;

--Help students clarify their academic and professional goals.
-Advise students regarding majors and related career choices.
+Help students clarify their values and goals.
+Advise students regarding majors and related career choices;

--Assist students in a continual monitoring and evaluating of their educational progress by conducting academic audits; train students in use of Degree Works.
+Assist students in a continual monitoring and evaluating of their educational progress by conducting academic audits;

-- Work with advisers to present workshops and ASAP seminars.
+Coordinate with other advisors and present workshops and ASAP seminars;

 Bachelor’s degree (Master’s preferred) in an appropriate discipline and four years related experience.